Table of Contents

 - Israel’s Sick Leave Pay Law entitles employees to one and a half-sick days for each month of employment up to a maximum of 90 days.
 An employee is not entitled to pay on the first day of sick leave.
 An employer pays 37.5% of the employee’s regular wage for the second and third days of illness and 100% thereafter.

 - Israel has eight public holidays in a calendar year, which are not included in the minimum paid leave entitlement but are taken in addition to annual leave.
-The following are national holidays recognized by Israel:
+The following are national holidays in Israel:

 - Passover (April, the specific day fluctuates each year)